 Zhu Wang, pianist

-Praised by the Durango Herald as “technical mastery and deep sense of lyricism” and Fou Ts’ong as “incredible talent with a natural feeling of harmony and imagination,” pianist Zhu Wang’s sensitive and engaging performances exhibit a remarkable depth of musicianship and poise.
-Winner of 2020 Young Concert Artists International Audition, Zhu showcases his artistry as a passionate soloist and dedicated chamber musician.
+Praised by the Durango Herald as “technical mastery and a deep sense of lyricism”, and Fou Ts’ong as “incredible talent with a natural feeling of harmony and imagination,” pianist Zhu Wang’s sensitive and engaging performances exhibit a remarkable depth of musicianship and poise.
+Winner of the 2020 Young Concert Artists International Auditions, Zhu showcases his artistry as a passionate soloist and dedicated chamber musician.

-Zhu’s upcoming season includes solo recital debuts at Carnegie’ s Zankel Hall and Kenney Center, world premiere performances of Nina Shekhar’s work for solo piano, Florence Price’s Piano Concerto in One Movement with Mississippi Symphony Orchestra, and appearances with rising violinist Randall Goosby in San Francisco Symphony Recital Series, 92nd Street Y and Merkin Hall.
+Zhu’s upcoming season includes solo recital debuts at Carnegie’ s Zankel Hall and Kennedy Center, world premiere performances of Nina Shekhar’s work for solo piano, Florence Price’s Piano Concerto in One Movement with the Mississippi Symphony Orchestra, and appearances with rising violinist Randall Goosby with San Francisco Symphony Recital Series, 92nd Street Y, and Merkin Hall.

-Zhu has performed across the US and internationally at prestigious venues such as The Kennedy Center, Carnegie Hall, Kammermusiksaal of Berliner Philharmonie, Warsaw Philharmonic Concert Hall, Shanghai Concert Hall.
-Since his orchestral debut at age 14 with the Hilton Head Symphony Orchestra, where he performed Mozart Piano Concerto No.21, he has soloed with Salzburg Chamber Soloists, Zermatt Music Festival Orchestra, Fort Worth Symphony Orchestra, Brunensis Virtuosi Orchestra, San Juan Symphony, and Xiamen Philharmonic.
+Zhu has performed across the U.S. and internationally at prestigious venues such as The Kennedy Center, Carnegie Hall, Kammermusiksaal of Berliner Philharmonie, Warsaw Philharmonic Concert Hall, and Shanghai Concert Hall.
+Since his orchestral debut at age 14 with the Hilton Head Symphony Orchestra, where he performed Mozart’s Piano Concerto No.21, he has soloed with Salzburg Chamber Soloists, Zermatt Music Festival Orchestra, Fort Worth Symphony Orchestra, Brunensis Virtuosi Orchestra, San Juan Symphony, and Xiamen Philharmonic.

 A native of Hunan, China, Zhu began learning piano at the age of 5 where he trained at Music Middle School Affiliated to Shanghai Conservatory of Music with Zhe Tang, and Fou Ts’ong.
-He continued his study at the Juilliard School for his Bachelor of Music degree where he received Gina Bachauer and Mieczyslaw Munz Scholarship.
-Zhu is currently pursuing his artist diploma at Curtis Institute of Music, under the guidance of Robert McDonald.
+He continued his studies at the Juilliard School, attaining his Bachelor of Music degree, and received the Gina Bachauer and Mieczyslaw Munz Scholarship.
+Zhu is currently pursuing his artist’s diploma at the Curtis Institute of Music, under the guidance of Robert McDonald.